English Reformation: Competing religious ideas

+Late medieval English Catholicism

-England began the 16th century as a Roman Catholic nation.
-Roman Catholicism taught that contrite persons could cooperate with God towards their salvation by performing good works (see synergism).
-God's grace was given through the seven sacraments—Baptism, Confirmation, Marriage, Holy Orders, Anointing of the Sick, Penance and the Eucharist.
+The Medieval English church was part of the larger Catholic Church led by the pope in Rome.
+The dominant view of salvation in the late medieval church taught that contrite persons should cooperate with God's grace towards their salvation (see synergism) for example by performing charitable acts, which would also merit reward in Heaven for the saved.
+God's grace was ordinarily given through the seven sacraments—Baptism, Confirmation, Marriage, Holy Orders, Anointing of the Sick, Penance and the Eucharist.
 The Eucharist was celebrated during the Mass, the central act of Catholic worship.
 In this service, a priest consecrated bread and wine to become the body and blood of Christ through transubstantiation.
 The church taught that, in the name of the congregation, the priest offered to God the same sacrifice of Christ on the cross that provided atonement for the sins of humanity.

-The Mass was also an offering of prayer by which the living could help souls in purgatory.
-While penance removed the guilt attached to sin, Catholicism taught that a penalty still remained.
-It was believed that most people would end their lives with these penalties unsatisfied and would have to spend time in purgatory.
+The Mass was also an offering of prayer by which the living could help the saved souls in purgatory.
+While genuine penance removed the guilt attached to sin, Catholicism taught that a penalty could remain in the case of imperfect contrition.
+It was believed that most people would end their lives with these penalties unsatisfied and would have to spend "time" in purgatory.
 Time in purgatory could be lessened through indulgences and prayers for the dead, which were made possible by the communion of saints.

-Lollardy anticipated some Protestant teachings.
-Derived from the writings of John Wycliffe, a 14th-century theologian and Bible translator, Lollardy stressed the primacy of scripture and emphasised preaching over the Eucharist, holding the latter to be but a memorial.
-Though persecuted and much reduced in numbers and influence by the 15th century, Lollards were receptive to Protestant ideas.
+Religious guilds sponsored intercessory Masses for their members through chantries.
+The monks and nuns who lived in monasteries prayed for souls as well.
+By popular demand, "prayer for the dead dominated Catholic devotion in much of northern Europe."

+English Catholicism was strong and popular in the early 1500s.
+One measure of popular engagement is financial contribution.
+Besides paying obligatory tithes, English people voluntarily donated large amounts of money to their parish churches.